varabyte/kobweb/README.md

 ### Material Design Icons

-Kobweb provides the `kobweb-silk-icons-mdi` artifact which you can use in your project if you want access to all the free Material Design icons.
+Kobweb provides the `silk-icons-mdi` artifact which you can use in your project if you want access to all the free Material Design icons.

 Using it is easy!
 Search the [Material Icons gallery](https://fonts.google.com/icons?icon.set=Material+Icons), choose an